 Conclusion

-The Kathmandu Valley has served as Nepal's cultural metropolis with seven monuments listed in the World Heritage Sites. each of these sites reflects the richness of Nepali arts, culture, tradition, and religion.
+The Kathmandu Valley has served as Nepal's cultural metropolis, with seven monuments listed in the World Heritage Sites. each of these sites reflects the richness of Nepali arts, culture, tradition, and religion.
 Even though the valley has been rapidly urbanized, the historical authenticity of the ensembles has remained.
-No piece of photograph or video will ever be enough to explore Nepal's ancient culture and traditional architecture until one visits it for themselves.
+No photograph or video will ever be enough to explore Nepal's ancient culture and traditional architecture until one visits it for oneself.